 Felony Defense Attorney in Cumming

-Georgia Seven Deadly Sins
+What Are the Seven Deadly Sins in Georgia?

 Georgia's “Seven Deadly Sins” law was passed in 1995: for a 1st felony offense a non-parolable sentence of at least 10 years in prison and a second offense gets life without possibility of parole.
 The minimum sentence for the offense of murder is “life,” with no parole eligibility for 25 years.

 Felonies covered by the 7 deadly sins law also include:

 - Aggravated Sexual Battery

 Facing these charges means that you absolutely need a not guilty verdict or acquittal.
 Subsequent changes to Georgia law made it even more important to have a strong, highly motivated Forsyth County criminal defense attorney.

 In 1996, parole was abolished for the six non-murder “deadly sins.”
 Anyone convicted of those felonies must serve 100 percent of their sentence, without parole or time reduced for good behavior.
 Georgia's “Seven Deadly Sins” laws are the harshest in the USA for punishment resulting from felony convictions.
 Only two bad strikes result in life without possibility of parole.
 Once convicted, the odds of the courts overturning a conviction, or receiving a pardon, are extremely low.
 Anyone facing a serious felony charge needs a defense lawyer who can win and prevent the horrors of a prison sentence.